Live Music Venues

 Frenchmen Street offers a lively street culture that means the fun spills out from the bars and music venues.
 Sketch artists and poets line the sidewalk and bluegrass and gypsy jazz pick-up bands nestle into stoops along the strip.
 Brass bands are commonly found on the corner of Chartres and Frenchmen, and before you know it, you'll be dancing in the streets like a local.

 Grab a bite or cocktails or both at one of the many restaurants and cafes that line the street.
 Traditional Creole, world fusion, Mexican, sushi and vegetarian options are all just steps away.

 FRENCHMEN STREET EXPERIENCES

 A visit to the Spotted Cat Music Club (623 Frenchmen St.) will transport you back in time as traditional jazz takes center stage at this cozy venue that is a favorite with locals.
 Regularly featured bands include the New Orleans Jazz Vipers, Cotton Mouth Kings and the New Orleans Moonshiners.
 Seating is limited and dancing is the preferred way to take in the show.
-In fact, the club hosts a free introductory swing dance lesson every Wednesday at 5pm, taught by the NOLA Jitterbugs.
 The Spotted Cat is the perfect place to begin an evening on Frenchmen due to their early evening shows.

 Lagniappe*: No cover!
 (But be sure to tip the band to show your appreciation.)